 Boy Man).
 It’s one I might actually check out!
 Probably not as a simulcast but as a marathon, later.

-For those of you fans of I Need Romance, and I Need Romance 2012, or heck, if you’re just a fan of the more realistic shows, the news that the INR team is coming back for a third round is probably great news!
+For you fans of I Need Romance, and I Need Romance 2012, or heck, if you’re just a fan of the more realistic shows, the news that the INR team is coming back for a third-round is probably great news!
 Now, I haven’t actually seen past the first few minutes of the first season, but I really enjoyed INR2012—and not just because it starred Lee Jin Wook.
-No, it’s the realism that’s a nice break from the regular soft focus lens of Kdrama.
+No, it’s the realism that’s a nice break from the regular soft-focus lens of Kdrama.
 You know, because in real life not every hero’s a chaebol and not every family hides some sort of birth secret which is ready to leap out at you when you least expect it.

 Which—if the writer does their job right—should happen with every show.